theatlasroom/presentations/markdown-content/vue-i18n.md

   - At gitlab we have some tools to help with this
   - We have some rules in our CI pipelines to detect marked strings that arent in the .pot
   - But with the added challenge that we have strings in numerous places, ruby files, haml templates, js, vue files and need to ensure these are always marked for translation
-  - Something my team has been working on recently was some various linting tools to assist with identifying translateable strings in our codebase
+  - Something my team has been working on recently was some various linting tools to assist with identifying translatable strings in our codebase
   - Specifically i worked on one for .vue files, diving into the <template>, ill demo this later

 <!-- Slide -->